musheeza018/website-1/content/en/flux/installation/configuration/horizontal-scaling.md

 ---
 title: Controller sharding and horizontal scaling
 linkTitle: Controller sharding and horizontal scaling
-description: "Controller sharding and horizontal scaling"
+description: "How to configure controller sharding and horizontal scaling in Flux"
 weight: 50
 ---